valkey-io/valkey-doc/docs/reference/sentinel-clients.md

 title: "Sentinel client spec"
 linkTitle: "Sentinel clients"
 weight: 2
-description: How to build clients for Redis Sentinel
+description: How to build clients for Valkey Sentinel
 aliases:
   - /topics/sentinel-clients
 ---

-Redis Sentinel is a monitoring solution for Redis instances that handles automatic failover of Redis masters and service discovery (who is the current master for a given group of instances?).
-Since Sentinel is both responsible for reconfiguring instances during failovers, and providing configurations to clients connecting to Redis masters or replicas, clients are required to have explicit support for Redis Sentinel.
+Valkey Sentinel is a monitoring solution for Valkey instances that handles automatic failover of Valkey masters and service discovery (who is the current master for a given group of instances?).
+Since Sentinel is both responsible for reconfiguring instances during failovers, and providing configurations to clients connecting to Valkey masters or replicas, clients are required to have explicit support for Valkey Sentinel.

-This document is targeted at Redis clients developers that want to support Sentinel in their clients implementation with the following goals:
+This document is targeted at Valkey clients developers that want to support Sentinel in their clients implementation with the following goals:

 * Automatic configuration of clients via Sentinel.
-* Improved safety of Redis Sentinel automatic failover.
+* Improved safety of Valkey Sentinel automatic failover.

-For details about how Redis Sentinel works, please check the [Redis Documentation](/topics/sentinel), as this document only contains information needed for Redis client developers, and it is expected that readers are familiar with the way Redis Sentinel works.
+For details about how Valkey Sentinel works, please check the [Valkey Documentation](/topics/sentinel), as this document only contains information needed for Valkey client developers, and it is expected that readers are familiar with the way Valkey Sentinel works.

-## Redis service discovery via Sentinel
+## Valkey service discovery via Sentinel

-Redis Sentinel identifies every master with a name like "stats" or "cache".
+Valkey Sentinel identifies every master with a name like "stats" or "cache".
 Every name actually identifies a *group of instances*, composed of a master and a variable number of replicas.

-The address of the Redis master that is used for a specific purpose inside a network may change after events like an automatic failover, a manually triggered failover (for instance in order to upgrade a Redis instance), and other reasons.
+The address of the Valkey master that is used for a specific purpose inside a network may change after events like an automatic failover, a manually triggered failover (for instance in order to upgrade a Valkey instance), and other reasons.

-Normally Redis clients have some kind of hard-coded configuration that specifies the address of a Redis master instance within a network as IP address and port number.
+Normally Valkey clients have some kind of hard-coded configuration that specifies the address of a Valkey master instance within a network as IP address and port number.
 However if the master address changes, manual intervention in every client is needed.

-A Redis client supporting Sentinel can automatically discover the address of a Redis master from the master name using Redis Sentinel.
+A Valkey client supporting Sentinel can automatically discover the address of a Valkey master from the master name using Valkey Sentinel.
 So instead of a hard coded IP address and port, a client supporting Sentinel should optionally be able to take as input:

 * A list of ip:port pairs pointing to known Sentinel instances.
 * The name of the service, like "cache" or "timelines".